Chapter 32 - Environmental Impact Statement (EIS)

 Also see the distribution list for joint documents in the SER Forms and Templates.

-In addition to the list above, agencies are also required to file the draft document with the Governor's Office of Planning and Research (OPR) State Clearinghouse (SCH), pursuant to Executive Order 12372 - Intergovernmental Review of Federal Programs .
-OPR's State Clearinghouse Handbook (June 2012) describes submittal requirements for all environmental documents, whether prepared pursuant to CEQA or NEPA.
-OPR's requirements call for submittal of at least 15 copies of a DEIS.
+In addition to the list above, agencies are also required to file the draft document with the Governor's Office of Planning and Research (OPR) State Clearinghouse (SCH), pursuant to Executive Order 12372 - Intergovernmental Review of Federal Programs.
+Submittal requirements for all environmental documents, whether prepared pursuant to CEQA or NEPA can be found on the State Clearinghouse CEQA Document Submission website.
 For additional filing requirements that apply to environmental documents that are jointly prepared in compliance with both NEPA and CEQA, refer to the SER, Volume I, Chapter 37.
 Although OPR distributes copies of the draft document to state and local agencies, it is good practice to provide copies directly to agencies with permit or approval authority over the project.
 Registered mail copies legally confirm that the document was sent and received by jurisdictional agencies.
 Mailing receipts should be retained as a part of the project environmental file.

 The distribution list used to circulate the DEIS is incorporated into the DEIS itself.
 Supporting documentation, such as the technical studies, generally is not circulated with the DEIS.
 However, both the DEIS and all technical studies and information referenced in the DEIS must be available for inspection by the public, normally in the Caltrans district office or the local agency office.